noahehall/theBookOfNoah/0current/zdevtools-required/git.md

  sudo apt install git-all
  sudo apt install install-info # for debian (e.g. ubuntu), only if installed from source

- # git-config - setup once on each computer
- # ^ see current config and where they are located (system|global|local)
- git config --list --show-origin git config --list # dont show origin git config user.name # see what your username is git config --show-origin user.name # see where the value for user.name is coming from
+  git config user.name # see what your username is git config --show-origin user.name # see where the value for user.name is coming from

- # edit all global options at once
- git config --global -e
- # ^ set user name and email address
  git config --global user.name "poop" git config --global user.email "poop@users.noreply.github.com" # always use the noreply, thank me later
  # ^ set your editor